 The Riel is the official currency of Cambodia but you’ll find most people prefer dealing in US Dollars, though you will find locals often give change in Riel.
 It can get confusing but I’d advise carrying a little of the former and a lot of the latter.

-Siem Reap is all about those gobsmackingly gorgeous temples.
-You’ll need an Angkor pass to gain admission to the Angkor Archaeological Park.
+But to see the gobsmackingly gorgeous temples of Siem Reap, you’ll need an Angkor pass to for admission the Angkor Archaeological Park.
 These can be purchased for 1, 3 or 7 days (we would recommend a 3-day pass for families).
 Children under 12 are free with identification.
-Just be sure to arrive nice and early because the queues at the ticket office are not one of Siem Reap’s more appealing attractions.
+Just be sure to arrive nice and early because the queues at the ticket office are not one of Siem Reap’s more kid friendly attractions.

 Think about hiring a guide (ask at your hotel, not on the street) to explore the temples as they aren’t clearly marked inside or out.
-They will be able to share the fascinating history and culture of the temples, which can’t be acquired simply by watching Tomb Raider, and add more significance to your family’s explorations.
+The kids will love learning about the fascinating history and culture of the temples, which can’t be acquired simply by watching Tomb Raider, and it will add more significance to your family’s explorations.

 Finishing your temple adventures before lunch also means beating the heat and you’ll be able to have the kids fed and swanning about in your hotel pool before the sun starts resembling a blast furnace.

 Regardless of your own personal beliefs, Angkor’s temples are sacred sites and both adults and children should dress modestly with knees and shoulders covered.
 Save your bikinis and butt baring cutoffs for another occasion.